 One major drawback to remote work is that it can be isolating for employees.
 You’ll need to reinvest the money saved on overhead in things like communication tools, in-person work retreats, and paying for the use of co-working spaces in respective cities.
 The benefits of these investments, however, are plain to see—because the happier people are, the more productive they are, as well.

-Of course, this will depend in large part on your business model, product or service, and goals.
+Of course, your remote employee's role will depend in large part on your business model, product or service, and goals.
 Your hiring needs will be different if you run a SaaS company instead of a retail business.
 That said, there are a few areas where remote workers can be most helpful right away:

 - Customer service